- Neighborhood Treasures

-The City of Monrovia's 4th Treasure is: Monrovia's Japanese Americans
+The City of Monrovia's 4th Neighborhood Treasure is Monrovia's Japanese Americans!

 - Date: Saturday June 8, 2019